-- FYEG fights for intersectional feminism, a feminism that is anti-racist, anti- - fascist, and draws from the queer and disability rights movements.
-A feminism - 37 that recognises diversity and the different ways in which privilege and - oppression manifest in society.
-Our feminism is not just about smashing the - patriarchy, but about smashing all systems of oppression.
-We are against - societies that only feed the dominant power.
-We push for an alternative model - based on justice and equity for those devalued by systems of oppression, one - that actively undermines the dominant power. - Systems of oppression seek to divide us, control us, and harm everyone in - society.
+FYEG fights for intersectional\ feminism\, a feminism that is anti-racist, anti-35 fascist, and draws from the queer\ and disability rights movements.
+A feminism 36 that recognises diversity and the different ways in which privilege\ and 37 38 oppression\ manifest in society.
+Our feminism is not just about smashing the patriarchy\, but about smashing all systems of oppression.
+We are against 39 40 societies that only feed the dominant power.
+We push for an alternative model based on justice and equity for those devalued by systems of oppression, one 41 42 that actively undermines the dominant power.

+Systems of oppression seek to divide us, control us, and harm everyone in society.
 We will not let them.
-We fight any kind of discrimination or hate crime - on the basis of real or assumed nationality, race, ethnicity, religion or - beliefs, gender and sexual identity, ideology, disability, class, or age.
-We - 47 recognise the difference and diversity among people and societies in Europe, and - see this as a richness.
+We fight any kind of discrimination or hate crime on the basis of real or assumed nationality, race, ethnicity, religion or beliefs, gender and sexual identity, ideology, disability, class, or age.
+We recognise the difference and diversity among people and societies in Europe, and see this as a richness.

-- 50 We advocate for policies created with people who experience discrimination and - 51 support affirmative action for underrepresented groups.
-We demand anti- - discrimination laws. - As we work for a Europe which is truly welcoming and inclusive for all, we take - a twofold approach.
-First, we work for social justice and equality now within - the limits of the current norms, within the systems that constrain us while - recognising that this can never be social justice for everyone and that, in this - way, only small gains are made.
-Second, we question the systems, we think them - anew, in order to break free from the norms and boundaries that constrain us. - 59 Systems of oppression are a social construct and can therefore be deconstructed, - with the help of collective action and organising.
-We can imagine and give life - to new systems that work for all.
-We question human-made borders, the - arbitrariness of passports and permits, and the dichotomy of binary gender.
+We advocate for policies created with people who experience discrimination and support affirmative action for underrepresented groups.
+We demand antidiscrimination laws.
+Governments must take measures to ensure the safety and health of marginalized groups.

+As we work for a Europe which is truly welcoming and inclusive for all, we take 54 a twofold approach.
+First, we work for social justice\ and equality now - within 55 the limits of the current norms, within the systems that constrain us - while 56 recognising that this can never be social justice for everyone and that, in this 57 way, only small gains are made.
+Second, we question the systems, we think them 58 anew, in order to break free from the norms and boundaries that constrain us.
+59 60 Systems of oppression are a social construct and can therefore be deconstructed, with the help of collective action and organising.
+We can imagine and give life 61 to new systems that work for all.
+We question human-made borders, the 62 63 arbitrariness of passports and permits, and the dichotomy of binary gender\.